Why choose the MRE degree?

 Is it possible to place out of a required course?

-May MRE students take courses outside of the GSD?
+May MRE students take courses outside the GSD?

 Yes.
 Students may cross-register in eligible courses at other Harvard schools, including the Harvard Business School, the Kennedy School, the Law School, the T. H. Chan School of Public Health, the John A. Paulson School of Engineering and Applied Sciences, and the College.
-Students may also cross-register in eligible courses offered by MIT and Tufts Fletcher School.
+Students may also cross-register in eligible courses offered by MIT.
+The ability to cross-register in a given term is dependent on the rule of the school offering the course.

 May the MRE degree be part of a joint or concurrent degree program?